Guide To Sikh Weddings

 Chunni Ceremony

 Sagai, also known as the ring ceremony, is when the couple exchanges rings.
-The families and close relatives gather to witness this event, which symbolizes the formal commitment between the bride and groom.
+The families and close relatives gather to witness this event, which symbolises the formal commitment between the bride and groom.
 This is a special moment often captured beautifully by an Asian Wedding Photography

 The Gana is another beautiful tradition observed in Sikh weddings involving singing and music.
 Gana refers to the singing of traditional wedding hymns and folk songs by friends, family, and professional musicians during the wedding festivities.
 The Gana adds a lively and celebratory atmosphere to the occasion with its melodious tunes and meaningful lyrics.